newrelic/node-newrelic/CONTRIBUTING.md

 read the documentation for your distribution or packaging system for details on how to install the correct packages.
 Be aware that the binaries are run directly by the agent, so network access on the same network isn't going to be sufficient.
+Another thing to be aware of is you can't have any of these services already running.
+If they are running you may get failures when testing module integration.

-Also, if you get everything up and running on Windows, please send us a pull request with the details and we'll incorporate it into this document.
+If you get everything up and running on Windows, please send us a pull request with the details and we'll incorporate it into this document.

 Running the test suite is simple.
 Just run: